Topics Map > Web

 Accessibility - Enable Captions for Online Media

-This article provides a guide for enabling captions in common media players such as YouTube, Vimeo, TED Talks and VLC.
+This article provides a guide for enabling captions in common media players YouTube, Vimeo, TED Talks and VLC.

-There are many different video platforms used online.
+There are many different video players available online.
 Here's how to access captions on some common players.